No other band has stayed together longer

 The Rolling Stones

-The Rolling Stones are an English band whose blues, rhythm and blues and rock & roll-infused music became popular during the British Invasion in the early 1960s.
+The Rolling Stones are an English band whose RnB and rock & roll infused music became popular during the so-called British Invasion in the early 60s.

-Incredibly the band has stuck together ever since and still tour and record.
+Incredibly, the band has stuck together ever since and they still tour and record together.

-Approaching 50 years as a band, The Rolling Stones have gathered a back catalog of hits such as: Start Me Up, Satisfaction, Wild Horses, Angie, Jumpin’ Jack Flash and Honky Tonk Women.
+Approaching sixty years as a band, The Rolling Stones have gathered a catalogue of hits such as Start Me Up, Satisfaction, Wild Horses, Angie, Jumpin’ Jack Flash, and Honky Tonk Women.

 Angie was written three years before Hotel California!

 Angie is a single by The Rolling Stones, from their 1973 album Goats Head Soup.